shortstheory/shortstheory.github.io/_posts/2011-10-19-photography-volume-1.md

 layout: post
 ---

-Hi guys, its been a long time since I've updated this.
+Hi guys, its been a long time since I\'ve updated this.
 Got a few photos with my awesome Canon SX1-IS cam. (click to enlarge)

 ![IMG_5067-1](/content/images/2018/08/IMG_5067-1.JPG)